wpbSabi/python_optimization/facility_location/README.md

 ## Data

-The data in the model currently is simple: Three customer nodes and seven potential distribution center nodes.
+The data in the model currently is simple but can be expanded to data imported to the same data frame.
+Currently, there are three customer nodes and seven potential distribution center nodes.
 Each node also has geographic data which is not shown here for brevity.

 ![customers](https://github.com/wpbSabi/python_optimization/blob/main/facility_location/images/Customers.png)